List of heads of state of Sudan: History of the office

 Ismail al-Azhari, the leader of the National Unionist Party, was made president in July 1965; he ruled with limited power until he was deposed in a 1969 military coup.
 The military officers responsible for the coup established the National Revolutionary Command Council, chaired by Jaafar Nimeiry.
 Nimeiry, the leader of the newly formed Sudanese Socialist Union, assumed the position of president in 1971, and subsequently established a one-party state, which existed until 1985, when a group of military officers overthrew his government and established the 1985 Transitional Military Council, led by Field Marshal Abdel Rahman Swar al-Dahab.
 Ahmed al-Mirghani succeeded to the relatively powerless position of Chairman of the Supreme Council in 1986, after multi-party election held that year.
 He was deposed in a 1989 military coup led by Lieutenant-General Omar al-Bashir.
 Al-Bashir served as head of state, under the title of Chairman of the Revolutionary Command Council for National Salvation from 1989 to 1993 and as president from 1993 to 2019 (and from 1996 as the leader of the National Congress Party).

-Al-Bashir was removed from power by the Sudanese Armed Forces on 11 April 2019, amid the Sudanese Revolution after holding the office for nearly 30 years.
+Al-Bashir was removed from power by the Sudanese Armed Forces on 11 April 2019, amid the Sudanese revolution after holding the office for nearly 30 years.
 Lieutenant-General Ahmed Awad Ibn Auf took control of Sudan without becoming head of state, established the 2019 Transitional Military Council, but resigned the following day in favor of Lieutenant-General Abdel Fattah al-Burhan.
-The Transitional Military Council was replaced with the Sovereignty Council on 20 August 2019, under the chairmanship of al-Burhan.
+The Transitional Military Council was replaced with the Transitional Sovereignty Council on 21 August 2019, under the chairmanship of al-Burhan.
 The Sovereignty Council, an 11-member civilian-military collective head of state, is designed to lead the country for 39 months in the transition to democracy, which is supposed to end with the next general election.
-The Sovereignty Council was dissolved by al-Burhan on 25 October 2021, following a coup d'état.
+The Transitional Sovereignty Council was dissolved by al-Burhan on 25 October 2021, following a coup d'état.
+Al-Burhan reinstated it on 11 November 2021, with some members replaced.

+Term limits

+As of 2021, there is a two-term limit for the president in the Constitution of Sudan.
+The term limit has not been met by any president yet.